heavyai/heavydb/docs/mapd-guide/dependencies.rst

 -  libjvm, provided by Java 1.6 or later.
 -  libldap.
 -  NVIDIA GPU Drivers.
 Not required for CPU-only installations.
 -  Xorg.
-Only required to utilize MapD's backend rendering feature.
+Only required to utilize MapD Core's backend rendering feature.